906 words

 4. Tries again

-It’s not memorizing — it’s learning how to generalize.
+It’s not memorizing.
+It’s learning how to generalize.

-Like, “If the subject line says FREE MONEY!!!… hmm, might be spam.”
+Like, “If the subject line screams FREE MONEY!!!… hmm, sis, that might be spam.”

-5. Tune the Model — Like Tweaking a Recipe#
+5. Tune the Model, Like Tweaking a Recipe#

-Think of it like adjusting a cookie recipe:
+Picture adjusting a cookie recipe:

 • Add more vanilla?